roxyukipookie/inventory-management-system/README.md

 <h3 align="center">Product Inventory Management System</h3>

   <p align="center">
     The Inventory Management System is a Django-based web application designed to streamline the management of product inventories for businesses.
-It allows users to add, update, and monitor product details such as name, quantity, price, category, and manufacturing or expiration dates.
-The system tracks sales performance, calculates total sales, and manages stock levels with automated notifications for low stock or out-of-stock products.
-Additional features include the ability to export product data to Excel for analysis and reporting, a user-friendly interface, and a robust notification system to keep users informed about inventory changes in real-time.
 This solution is ideal for businesses seeking an efficient and reliable way to manage their inventory operations.
     <br />
     <a href="https://github.com/roxyukipookie/inventory-management-system"><strong>Explore the docs »</strong></a>
     <br />